lzwjava/blog-source/original/2025-01-17-conversation-style-en.md

 title: Conversation Audio Generation
 ---

-I've been exploring the capabilities of AI-generated conversations, particularly after seeing a YouTube video showcasing a discussion about DeepSeek-V3.
-It got me thinking about how to create similar audio conversations.
-I've developed a process using Google Text-to-Speech and ffmpeg to generate and concatenate audio clips, simulating a natural back-and-forth dialogue.
-Below is the code I've been working on.
+Inspired by a YouTube video featuring a discussion about DeepSeek-V3, I've been experimenting with AI-generated conversations.
+My goal is to create realistic audio dialogues using Google Text-to-Speech and ffmpeg for audio generation and concatenation.
+The following code outlines my current approach to simulating a natural back-and-forth conversation.

 ## Prompt